codetalker7/dotfiles/README.md

 I largely followed [Evan Chen's local text setup]()

 1. We'll use `zathura` as our pdf viewer: https://pwmt.org/projects/zathura/installation/.
 It is super smooth.
 Check `man zathura` to see how to use it.
+The config is in `.config/zathura/zathurarc`.
+Move it to the required location:

+    ```
+    cp .config/zathura/zathurarc ~/.config/zathura/zathurarc
+    ```

 2. **Install `TeX Live`:** I largely followed this tutorial for Jammy Jellyfish: https://linuxconfig.org/how-to-install-latex-on-ubuntu-22-04-jammy-jellyfish-linux.
 I installed the `texlive-latex-extra` package from `apt`.
 Next, check the `tlgmr` version: